-• First Contact Resolution
+First Contact Resolution

 First Contact Resolution (FCR) reports the success of the distributor in resolving a customer's issue during the first contact.
-In 2015, Remotes designed a process to track FCR and will report 2016 performance next year.
 Remotes measures FCR based on the number of issues that can be resolved by the billing agent as compared to those that must be brought to a supervisor for resolution.
+In 2016, 100% of calls were resolved by the billing agent without a supervisor's decision.

-• Billing Accuracy
+Billing Accuracy

-In 2015, Remotes issued 40,479 bills, with an accuracy rate of 96.46%.
+In 2016, Remotes issued 40,827 bills, with an accuracy rate of 97.27%, an improvement over previous years.
 Remotes does not meet the industry standard of 98.00%.
-This is largely due to the fact that Remotes has not installed smart meters and relies on manual readings.
+This is largely because Remotes has not installed smart meters and relies on manual readings.
 Manual readings are more likely to result in higher planned and unplanned estimates.
 Remotes generally contracts with local community members to read the meters, and the readings are then faxed to the office and entered into the system by the billing team.
 If the faxed readings are late, they result in an unplanned estimate.
-There were 688 unplanned estimates in 2015.
+There were 604 unplanned estimates in 2015.
 Remotes also has approximately 140 seasonal customers whose premises are generally difficult to access in the winter and who are billed quarterly with one physical meter read per year.
-In 2015, there were 413 planned estimates related to these customers.
+In 2016, Remotes implemented quarterly physical meter readings for seasonal customers, if the properties can be accessed.
+There were 49 planned estimates related to seasonal customers an 88% improvement year over year.

-• Customer Satisfaction Survey Results
+Customer Satisfaction Survey Results

+Remotes conducts biennial surveys of its customers to help it plan work and respond to customer priorities.
 Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random telephone survey of its customers in 2015.
 When asked "Overall, are you very satisfied, somewhat satisfied, dissatisfied or very dissatisfied with the electricity service you get from Hydro One Remotes," 91.4% reported being satisfied or very satisfied.
 The major reasons for satisfaction were that 'electricity is there when needed' (64.5%) and 'good/better services' (19.5%).
 Dissatisfied customers said that expensive rates/bills were the major reason for dissatisfaction.
 As part of the survey, Remotes tested customer awareness of its programs, and asked customers for their opinions on how service could be improved.
 Actions are being taken to improve awareness of programs to reduce bills (Low-Income Emergency Assistance Program and Ontario Electricity Support Program) and to address the service improvements that customers identified.
 Along with asking customers service-related questions, information was also sought on the penetration of electric heat and air conditioning and customer access to the internet to help Remotes plan its programs.
-Remotes conducts biennial surveys of its customers to help it plan work and respond to customer priorities.